mazzasaverio/terraform-gcp-cloud-run/README.md

 ## Introduction

-Questa repo ha lo scopo di fornire un template aggiornato e funzionale al settagio di determiniti servizi partendo da una lista di ricette di partenza preimpostate

-- Connessione del cloud sql postgress con cloud run e con compute engine solo tramite ip privato.
-Qualsiasi comunicazione all'esterno è chiusa tranne una connessione tramite connector al tuo sql management (per esempio dbeaver) tramite l'impostazione del connector

-This repository aims to establish a complete initial setup for those needing to utilize the serverless service of Cloud Run and have a GCE instance, both connected to Cloud SQL, all within a VPC that communicates via private IP.
-This setup is useful for many use cases that require an efficient and scalable solution for event-driven processing through Cloud Run, which is triggered every time data is uploaded to storage, utilizing PubSub, as well as the use of an instance for deploying results in a web app.

-In particular it therefore providesprovides configurations for setting up various modular recipes using GCP services.
-Specifically:
+This repository aims to provide an updated and functional template for setting up specific services, starting from a predefined list of modular recipes using Google Cloud Platform (GCP) services.
+In detail, it includes configurations for:

-- **VPC Configuration:** A new VPC is configured with the intent to utilize all services within a single VPC.
+- **VPC Configuration:** Configures a new Virtual Private Cloud (VPC) intended for hosting all services within a single network environment.
+- **Private Cloud SQL Connection:** Sets up a Cloud SQL Postgres instance that communicates with Cloud Run and Compute Engine exclusively through a private IP.
+All external communications are blocked, except for a connection through a connector to your SQL management tool (e.g., DBeaver), configured via the connector settings.
-- **Compute Engine Setup:** A compute engine is set up to read the Cloud SQL via a private IP, configured in another module.
-A `startup-script.sh` is included, which has code to establish SSH connection directly from the local machine.
+- **Compute Engine Setup:** Establishes a Compute Engine instance configured to access the Cloud SQL via a private IP, set up in a separate module.
+This setup includes a `startup-script.sh`, enabling an SSH connection directly from your local machine.
-- **Cloud Run Creation:** A Cloud Run is created in version V2 with Direct VPC Egress Connection to Cloud SQL.
+- **Cloud Run Creation:** Implements a Cloud Run service in version V2, featuring a Direct VPC Egress Connection to Cloud SQL.
-- **Automated Cloud Build Mechanism:** A mechanism is set where the cloud build is triggered automatically following the code push to the repository that builds the image.
-An example repository where you can find a sample `cloudbuild.yaml` is at [https://github.com/mazzasaverio/template-image-cloud-run](https://github.com/mazzasaverio/template-image-cloud-run).
-The test code within tests the connection with the Cloud SQL Postgres database via private IP using FastAPI and SQLAlchemy.
-  - As a result, the Cloud Run is always updated with the latest version of the image and is triggered every time a file is uploaded to the GCP storage.
+- **Automated Cloud Build Mechanism:** Introduces an automated cloud build process that is triggered by a code push to the repository.
+This process builds the Docker image.
+An example `cloudbuild.yaml` can be found at [https://github.com/mazzasaverio/template-image-cloud-run](https://github.com/mazzasaverio/template-image-cloud-run), demonstrating a test connection to the Cloud SQL Postgres database via private IP using FastAPI and SQLAlchemy.
+This setup ensures that the Cloud Run service is consistently updated with the latest version of the image and activates whenever a file is uploaded to GCP storage.

 ## Prerequisites